the-lx0980/Get-Auth-Token/README.md

 # Get-Auth-Token

-Nice — you can get your Stremio token entirely on your Android phone using a small bookmarklet (a bookmark that runs JavaScript).
+Nice — you can get your token entirely on your Android phone using a small bookmarklet (a bookmark that runs JavaScript).
 Follow these steps exactly — no PC required.

 > ⚠️ Security reminder: your auth.key is like a password.
 Do not share it.
 Keep it private and only paste it into scripts you trust.